Electrician Prep

 NEC NEC 250.52(A)(2)Question 1

-Per NEC 250.52(A)(2), a metal frame of a building or structure shall be used as a grounding electrode when which condition is met?
+Per NEC 250.52(A)(2), a metal in-ground support structure shall qualify as a grounding electrode when which condition is met?

-• AThe building is over three stories tall
+• AThe structure is over three stories tall

-• CThe building has a lightning protection system
+• DThe building has a lightning protection system

 Show explanation